 - 1 tablespoon granulated sugar

-- Preheat oven to 350°F degrees.
+- If using an air fryer, proceed to step 2.
+If using a regular oven, preheat oven to 350°F degrees.
 Butter a baking dish that is big enough to hold your peaches and set aside.

 - Using a melon baller, scoop out and discard the red flesh from the center of each peach, create a cavity large enough to hold streusel but leave enough flesh to give the peach stability.
 Place peaches cut side up in your baking dish.